Data Transfer and Management Guide

 localhost$ cd %HOMEPATH%\Documents\portal-data\

-Assuming your TACC username is jdoe and you are affiliated with UT Austin, a scp transfer that pushes my_file.txt from the current directory of your local computer to the remote secure system would look like this:
+Assuming your TACC username is bjones and you are affiliated with UT Austin, a scp transfer that pushes my_file.txt from the current directory of your local computer to the remote secure system would look like this:

-Note: This command will copy your data file directly to your individualized transfer directory on the remote storage system.
+This command will copy your data file directly to your individualized transfer directory on the remote storage system.

 If you have not done so already, enter this command in your terminal, replacing the file name, TACC username, and your individualized transfer directory path appropriately.